jaswu51/DGI/README.md

+# Notes

-# This repo has forked DGI, but extended from GCN embeddings to GAT embeddings
+## This repo has forked DGI, but extended from GCN embeddings to GAT embeddings successfully.

-We will see the edge has been allowed for 2-dimension features.
+The GAT algorithm has allows the edges to have 2-dimension features, weight and label.

+## It is a GAT+Discriminator structure.
+Two neural network are trained together as one.

+For now it does not have the: feature normalization's considerations.
+In a nutshell, it works on AvenueSampleData.txt, but it needs to be refined.

 And the GAT has benefited from the multi-head attention algorithms.